Arthur Vining Davis Foundations

 -

 Relationship-oriented funder: The foundations maintain longstanding partnerships and are described as supporting grantees' long-term growth over several years.
-First-time applicants should recognize that securing an initial grant can lead to larger, multi-year support.
+First-time applicants should recognise that securing an initial grant can lead to larger, multi-year support.

 -